makrai/notes/jurafsky-slp-ed2-ch15-unification.md

       (Lascarides and Copestake, 1997; Young and Rounds, 1993),
       * related to Reiter’s default logic (Reiter, 1980)
 * lexical rule (Jackendoff, 1975)
-  * e.g. HPSG (Pollard and Sag, 1987, 1994) and LFG (Bresnan, 1982)
+  * eg HPSG (Pollard and Sag, 1987, 1994) and LFG (Bresnan, 1982)
   * for capturing lexical generalizations
   * a reduced, hence more redundancy-free lexicon to be automatically expanded
   * See Pollard and Sag (1994) for examples,
     Carpenter (1991) on complexity issues, and
     Meurers and Minnen (1997) on efficient implementation.
 Conversely, see Krieger and Nerbonne (1993) on using the type hierarchy to replace lex ruls
-* Types ... to represent constituency.
+* Types to represent constituency.
 Instead of rules like

 ```
 NP → Det Nominal